minhphat97/Capstone/README.md

 ## Downloading Code

-To download the code and use the correct branch, run the following commands on both the laptop and pi:
+To download the code and use the correct branch, run the following commands on both the laptop and Nano:

 ```bash
 git clone https://github.com/minhphat97/Capstone.git